astonastonaston/RoboML_Group_Projects/README.md

 # RoboML_Group_Projects
-Group projects for course Machine Learning for Robotics
+Group projects for the course Machine Learning for Robotics.